-- Hardware Description Languages! - Needs and wants: - Ability to specify complex designs - ... and to simulate their behavior (functional & timing) - ... and to synthesize (automatically design) portions of it - have an error-free path to implementation - Hardware Description Languages enable all of the above - Languages designed to describe and specify hardware - There are similarly-featured HDLs (e.g., Verilog, VHDL, ...) - if you learn one, it is not hard to learn another - mapping between languages is typically mechanical, especially for the commonly used subset
+- Hardware Description Languages - What we need for hardware design: - Ability to specify complex designs - ... and to simulate their behavior (functional & timing) - ... and to synthesize (automatically design) portions of it - have an error-free path to implementation - Hardware Description Languages enable all of the above - Languages designed to describe and specify hardware - There are similarly-featured HDLs (e.g., Verilog, VHDL, ...) - if you learn one, it is not hard to learn another - mapping between languages is typically mechanical, especially for the commonly used subset